makeabilitylab/arduino/README.md

 - Reddit with links to DIy electornics and arduino

 ## Books
-While there are numerous Arduino and electronics books, generally, I find that the online guides above offer the best quality learning content.
+While there are numerous Arduino and electronics books, generally, I find that online guides offer the best quality learning content.
 Some exceptions include:
 - Jeremey Blumstein book
 - Make Electronics book